dvillaj/Environment-Pandas/README.md

 Press Control-C to exit

-NOTE: Use `docker compose up --build` if you change the `DockerFile` and want to build it.
+NOTE: Use `docker compose up --build` if you change the `DockerFile` and want to build it again.

 To access to JupyterLab use the following url: http://localhost:8888/

 ### Deploy Docker Image to DockerHub

+Publish a Docker Image in DockerHub has the advantage that it can be executed from any computer without have to build it previously.
+DockerHub will store a feeze version of your image and it is free!

 This repo contains a GitHub action to publish automatically this image to DockerHub.